-Spatially resolved multivariate fMRI decoding.
-To ask where in the brain category information can be read out from fMRI voxel activity patterns, we used both an ROI-based and a spatially unbiased searchlight procedure (Kriegeskorte et al., 2006; Haynes et al., 2007).
+To ask where in the brain category information can be read out from fMRI voxel activity patterns, we used both an ROI-based and a spatially unbiased searchlight procedure (Haynes et al., 2007; Kriegeskorte et al., 2006).

-For the ROI-based procedure, we arranged the $\beta$ values from the voxels in a given ROI into pattern vectors for each object category and run.
+For the ROI-based procedure, we arranged the beta values from the voxels in a given ROI into pattern vectors for each object category and run.
 We then evaluated classifiers using a leave-one-out cross-validation procedure, training on the pattern vectors from three runs and testing on the pattern vector from the remaining run.
-We repeated this procedure until every pattern vector had been used once for testing (for visualization of the approach, see Fig. 2a).
+We repeated this procedure until every pattern vector had been used once for testing (see Fig. 2a for visualization of the approach).
 This resulted in decoding accuracies for every ROI, each type of depiction, and each participant.

-For the spatially unbiased searchlight analysis, we defined a sphere with a radius of four voxels around a given voxel and formed pattern vectors based on all the $\beta$ values within this sphere.
+For the spatially unbiased searchlight analysis, we defined a sphere with a radius of 4 voxels around a given voxel and formed pattern vectors based on all the beta values within this sphere.
 Analogous to the ROI-based procedure, we then evaluated classifiers using a leave-one-out cross-validation procedure.
 This evaluation procedure was iterated over all possible searchlights, yielding accuracy values across the whole brain for each type of depiction and each participant separately.
-The resulting searchlight maps were subsequently smoothed with a Gaussian kernel (FWHM = 5 mm).
+The resulting searchlight maps were subsequently smoothed with a Gaussian kernel (FWHM = 5mm).